Instanton Floer homology, sutures, and Euler characteristics: Heegaard Floer homology and the graph TQFT

-For appropriately chosen almost complex structures, define the \textbf{free-stabilization} maps $S^\pm_{w_0}$ by
+For appropriately chosen almost complex structures, define the \textbf{free-stabilization} maps $S^{\pm}_{w_0}$ by

 \edefn \brem If we collapse $\partial D$ to a point $p_0$, we obtain a doubly-pointed diagram on $S^2$ with two curves.
-Hence $\mch^\p$ can be considered as the connected sum of $\mch$ and $(S^2,\al_0,\be_0,\{w_0,p_0\})$ at the basepoint $z$ in $\mch$ and the basepoint $p_0$ (\textit{c.f.} \cite[Section 6.1]{ozsvath2008multivariable}). \erem \bprop[{\cite[Section 6 and Lemma 8.13]{Zemke2019}}] The maps $S^\pm_{w_0}$ in Definition \ref{defn: freestab} determine well-defined chain maps on the level of transitive systems of chain complexes Moreover, they have the following properites. \benu \item The maps $S^\pm_{w_0}$ commute with maps associated to 1-, 2-, and 3-handle attachments. \item For $\circ_1,\circ_2\in\{+,-\},$ we have $S^{\circ_1}_{w_1}S^{\circ_2}_{w_2}\simeq S^{\circ_2}_{w_2}S^{\circ_1}_{w_1}.$ \eenu \eprop \brem The free-stabilization maps can be regarded as restricted graph cobordisms with $W=Y\times [0,1]$.
+Hence $\mch^\p$ can be considered as the connected sum of $\mch$ and $(S^2,\al_0,\be_0,\{w_0,p_0\})$ at the basepoint $z$ in $\mch$ and the basepoint $p_0$ (\textit{c.f.} \cite[Section 6.1]{ozsvath2008multivariable}). \erem \bprop[{\cite[Section 6 and Lemma 8.13]{Zemke2019}}] The maps $S^{\pm}_{w_0}$ in Definition \ref{defn: freestab} determine well-defined chain maps on the level of transitive systems of chain complexes Moreover, they have the following properites. \benu \item The maps $S^{\pm}_{w_0}$ commute with maps associated to 1-, 2-, and 3-handle attachments. \item For $\circ_1,\circ_2\in\{+,-\},$ we have $S^{\circ_1}_{w_1}S^{\circ_2}_{w_2}\simeq S^{\circ_2}_{w_2}S^{\circ_1}_{w_1}.$ \eenu \eprop \brem The free-stabilization maps can be regarded as ribbon graph cobordisms with $W=Y\times [0,1]$.
 The graphs are shown in Figure \ref{excision31}.
 Alternatively, we can regard them as compositions of maps associated to handle attachments.
-The map $S_{w_2}^+$ is obtained by first attaching a 0-handle with an arc whose one endpoint is on the boundary, and the other is in the interior, and then attaching a product 1-handle away from basepoints; see Figure \ref{excision31}.
-The map $S_{w_2}^-$ is obtained by first attaching a 3-handle and then a 4-handle with an arc similarly. \erem
+The map $S_{w_2}^+$ is obtained by first attaching a 0-handle with an arc whose one endpoint is on the boundary, and the other is in the interior, and then attaching a 1-handle away from basepoints; see the left of Figure \ref{excision31}.
+The map $S_{w_2}^-$ is obtained by first attaching a 3-handle and then a 4-handle with an arc similarly; see the right of Figure \ref{excision31}. \erem

 \begin{conv} All illustrations of cobordisms are from top to bottom. \end{conv} We can calculate the effect of free-stabilization maps on the homology explicitly. \bprop[{\cite[Proposition 6.5]{ozsvath2008multivariable}}] Consider the construction in Definition \ref{defn: freestab}.
 For suitable choices of almost complex structures, the chain complex $CF^-(\mch^\p)$ is identified with the mapping cone of the following map where $U_1$ corresponds to the basepoint in the original diagram $\mch$ for the connected sum construction in Remark \ref{rem: connected sum}. \eprop \bcor If $U_0\neq U_1$ in Proposition \ref{prop: freestab}, \textit{i.e.} the colors of corresponding basepoints are different (\textit{c.f.} Remark \ref{rem: color}), then the map $S^+_{w_0}$ induces isomorphisms on $HF^\circ$ and ${\bf HF}^\circ$ for $\circ\in\{\infty,+,-\}$, and the map $S^-_{w_0}$ induces zero maps on all versions of Heegaard Floer homology. \ecor \bpf The arguments for $\circ\in\{\infty,-\}$ follows directly from Definition \ref{defn: freestab}, Proposition \ref{prop: freestab}, and definitions of Heegaard Floer homology groups.
 For $\circ=+$, note that the free-stabilization maps are compatible with the long exact sequence in Proposition \ref{prop: long exact sequence}.
 Hence the behaviors of maps for $\circ\in\{\infty,-\}$ imply the behavior for $\circ=+$. \epf The following proposition implies the choice of the basepoints is not important. \bprop[{\cite[{Corollary 14.19 and Corollary F}]{Zemke2019}}] Suppose $(Y,\bs{w})$ is a multi-pointed 3-manifold and $w_1\in\bs{w}$.
 Then the $\pi_1(Y,w_1)$ action on $HF^-(Y,\bs{w})$ is always the identity map.